Chicago Cubs minor league players: Kane Kepley

+Kepley attended South Rowan High School in China Grove, North Carolina.
+He played his first two years of college baseball at Liberty University before transferring to the University of North Carolina at Chapel Hill for one year.
+In 2024, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, and was named a league all-star.
+Kepley was selected by the Chicago Cubs in the second round of the 2025 Major League Baseball draft.

+Kepley made his professional debut with the Myrtle Beach Pelicans.

 Connor Noland

 Connor Julian Noland (born July 20, 1999) is an American professional baseball pitcher in the Chicago Cubs organization.

 Noland was born in Greenwood, Arkansas and lived there until his family moved to Tampa, Florida when he was five.
 His family moved again to Reno, Nevada when he was 12.
 Noland initially attended Bishop Manogue High School and was the starting quarterback on the football team as a freshman.
 After one semester, he moved back to Greenwood and lived with his grandmother and enrolled at Greenwood High School.

 Noland played college baseball and college football at Arkansas.
 He made one start at quarterback against Tulsa during his freshman season.
 In baseball, Nolan went 3-5 with a 4.02 ERA over 19 starts.
 After his freshman year he decided to focus solely on baseball.
 In 2021, Noland made nine pitching appearances, all in relief, and had a 6.91 ERA.
 As a senior, he made 19 starts and went 8-6 with a 3.65 ERA and 113 strikeouts.

 Noland was selected in the 9th round by the Chicago Cubs in the 2022 Major League Baseball draft.
 He signed with the team on July 23, 2022, and received a $140,000 signing bonus.
 Noland was assigned to the South Bend Cubs of the High-A Midwest League at the beginning of the 2023 season.